Golder Makes, Keeps Alma Mater a Winner

-Last season, Golder guided the Wolverines to a sixth place finish at the NCAA Championships after winning session one at the NCAA Qualifier round with a season-high score of 353.450 to advance to the Super Six.
-In addition, he earned his 25th NCAA Champion, as Sam Mikulak won the NCAA high bar Championship with a 15.45.
+In 2012, Golder guided the Wolverines to a sixth place finish at the NCAA Championships after winning session one at the NCAA Qualifier round with a season-high score of 353.450 to advance to the Super Six.
+In addition, he earned his 25th NCAA champion, as Sam Mikulak won the NCAA high bar championship with a 15.45.
 Additionally, Golder aided in guiding Mikulak to All-America honors on parallel bars, high bar, and all-around competition, while freshman Stacey Ervin earned accolades on floor exercise (third) and vault (fourth).
 The Wolverines took second at the Big Ten Championships behind Illinois, marking the fourth straight season the Wolverines have collected a runner-up finish.
 Individually, Mikulak, the United States Senior National Team member, became the first Wolverine gymnast to win a pair of Big Ten titles (parallel bars, high bar) since Scott Vetere in 2000.
 Freshman Adrian de los Angeles also earned First-Team All-Big Ten accolades after placing fifth in the all-around competition.

-The 2011 season saw Golder lead the Wolverines to a fifth place finish at NCAA Championships and a runner-up finish at the Big Ten Championships.
+The 2011 season saw Golder lead the Wolverines to a fifth-place finish at NCAA Championships and a runner-up finish at the Big Ten Championships.
 Freshman Sam Mikulak took the All-Around title at NCAA's and Big Ten's and was named Big Ten Freshman and Gymnast of the Year.
 Additionally, senior Ian Makowske (high bar) and Syque Caesar (parallel bars) won individual event titles at Big Ten's.

 After graduating from Michigan in 1977 with his Bachelor of Science degree from the School of Education, Golder began his teaching and coaching career at Ann Arbor Huron High School where he taught and coached from 1976-79.
-Golder led the River Rats to claim the 1979 state championship title.
-Golder returned to the Big Ten in 1979 as an assistant coach at Michigan State University, a position he held until 1984.
+Golder led the River Rats to claim the 1979 state championship.
+He returned to the Big Ten in 1979 as an assistant coach at Michigan State University, a position he held until 1984.
 From 1984-91, he was the boys' program director and head coach of Genesee Valley Gymnastics in Flint, Mich., one of the nation's most successful boys' gymnastics clubs.
 During his duration at GVG, Golder was also a member of the Junior National coaching staff for USA Gymnastics.